youavang/ABC_Company/README.md

 ### ABC_Company Data Analysis

+This analysis uses python to create, manipulate, and transfer data, Microsoft SQL Server as database management engine, and SQL to query the data.

 Note: You'll want to personalize the server_name and paths.

 First, you'll want to run codes in the create_csv.py file.
 You'll create a flat_data.csv file.